 The rise of digital-only banks or “neo-banks” is a hot development in the fintech industry that can completely transform how the world does banking.
 In contrast to traditional banks, neo-banks don’t have physical branches and are operated fully online or via smartphone-based apps.
 This is why many digital banks collaborate with a fintech design agency - to produce apps and websites with user and mobile-friendly design principles.

 Anyone who has paid attention to the fintech space in the last few years knows blockchain technology's potential to revolutionize how this industry operates.
-It became one of the biggest innovations for digital transactions because of its philosophy of decentralized finance, which means its management is distributed and isn’t under the control of a specific company, individual, bank, or government.
+It became one of the most significant innovations for digital transactions because of its philosophy of decentralized finance, which means its management gets distributed without being under the control of a specific company, individual, bank, or government.

-Although some people are concerned about the legality of blockchain-powered transactions, the growing acceptance and popularity of blockchain as a means to create a secure digital ledger is something that can't be ignored.
+Although some people are still concerned about the legality of blockchain-powered transactions, the growing acceptance and popularity of blockchain as a means to create a secure digital ledger is something that can't be ignored.
 As of now, the global spending on blockchain solutions is around $6.6 billion, and forecasts suggest it will reach almost $19 billion by 2024.

 Embedded finance has been gaining popularity over the last few years.
 And it is now poised to grow at an even higher rate as several banks are set on becoming service providers to non-financial and non-bank institutions, seeking to deliver a better customer experience or value proposition involving financial services as a part of a bigger offering.